-Tony raised the television remote control and pressed a button.
+Tony pointed the TV remote at the wall and pressed a button.
 The battlefield faded into grayness.
 “It must have seemed like an eternity to Bert,” said Tony.
 “But then some corpsmen ran across the two of you and got you to a field hospital.
 You both spent many hours in surgery.
 They saved your leg, but they couldn’t reattach Bert’s arm.”

 The shroud of gray cloud that enveloped the Pastor and Tony was dissipating.

 “I was delirious with pain,” recalled the Pastor, tears streaking down his face.
 “I remember Bert talking to me in the shell hole, but after that, nothing.”